sce81/tf-module-network-appliance/README.md

 # tf-module-network-appliance
 Terraform module for creating a virtual network appliance - eg: a firewall.

 Creates 3x Network Interfaces and expects 3 subnet tiers - public, management and private.
-Creates an EIP and attaches it to the primary interface (expected to be located in the public subnet) Expects security groups and IAM roles to be created externally to the module.
+Creates an EIP and attaches it to the primary interface (expected to be located in the public subnet).
+Expects security groups and IAM roles to be created externally to the module.
 Tested with Palo Alto Network Appliance, but should be compatible with applicances from other vendors.
-NB: Palo Altos expect the management interface to be swapped to ensure the interfaces line up as intended. execute: **mgmt-interface-swap=enable** in userdata to action this change.
+NB: Palo Altos expect the management interface to be swapped to ensure the interfaces line up as intended.
+Execute: **mgmt-interface-swap=enable** in userdata to action this change.

 ##### Usage